 So we already know that you’ve put off booking your flights until now.
 We can’t stress enough that you shouldn’t wait much longer to book.
 At this point, the fares are still marching incrementally upward week over week (if not day over day in some instances).
 If you wait within two weeks you’re going to spend (on average) about $60 extra for your flights.
 And if you wait within a week, you’re going to be spending double that.
 Inside of three days?
 Fuggetaboutit.
 You do not want to price yourself right out of your vacation.
 There’s still time.
 Book soon.

-Check out our 2018 Spring Break page for other helpful tips and destination information for families and students.
+Check out our Spring Break Flights for other helpful tips and destination information.